solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 Deciding what risks the organization can accept will typically help guide what security features discussed in this section should be enabled and paid for.

-If the data is vital, important and business critical, everything possible should be done to ensure its protected and secure.
+If the data is vital, important and business-critical, everything possible should be done to ensure it's protected and secure.

-This section discussed many tools Microsoft Azure provided to give an organization peace of mind that the cloud-based workload will be just as secure as if running it on-premises.
+This section discussed many tools Microsoft Azure provides to give an organization peace of mind that the cloud-based workload will be just as secure as if running it on-premises.

 ## Security checklist